Women's liberation movement in Asia: Israel

 The women's liberation movement in Israel was initiated in the early 1970s by two American immigrants at the University of Haifa, Marcia Freedman and Marylin Safir who had both been involved in feminist activities in the United States.
 Seminars they held in Haifa on how women suffered from a male-dominated society quickly inspired radical activities in Tel-Aviv and Jerusalem.
 The first liberationist group formed in 1972, spawning formation of consciousnesses-raising groups which used direct actions as a means of addressing women's issues.
 Women's studies emerged which highlighted the historical contributions of Israeli women.
 Freedman commented: "It really wasn't that difficult translating American feminism to Israel, with many of the same issues: the ability of women to work outside the house, abortion and issues of women controlling their bodies, although on Israel a very common response was that no women's movement was needed because Israeli women were already 'liberated'."

 In 1972, the radical Nilahem movement (based on an acronym meaning Women for a Renewed Society) was formed, attracting interest throughout the country with stands against legal inequality and the suffering of the Palestinians.
 During the 1973 Yom Kippur War, women found themselves excluded from the civilian administration, and both the military and war production efforts, being relegated to treating the wounded and supporting families.
 Though short in duration, the conflict brought into focus an awareness of the segregated roles of women and men in society.
-That same year, Freedman became the first openly feminist member of the Knesset, supporting the Civil Rights Movement.
+In that same year, Freedman became the first openly feminist member of the Knesset, supporting the Civil Rights Movement.
 Jerusalem liberationists saw in the movement a way to fight against all oppression, including that of the poor and Palestinians.
 They led actions over poor wages, women working at night, and violence against women, as well as the right to control decisions over reproduction, as did activists in Haifa and Tel Aviv.

 Women's centers sprang up in metropolitan areas and by 1975, translated anthologies of US and European texts were appearing regularly in Israel.
-Various feminist publications appeared in the mid-1970s including Women as Human Beings by Shulamit Aloni.
-The feminist periodical Nogah began publication in 1980.
+Various feminist publications appeared in the mid-1970s, including Women as Human Beings by Shulamit Aloni.
 In 1976, WLM members, led by Freeman, made headlines when they invaded a gynecological conference at the Hilton Tel Aviv to protest the position on abortion and were evicted by police.
 In 1977, the first women's shelter in Israel was founded in Haifa and the first rape crisis center was opened in Tel Aviv.
 That same year, a feminist publishing group The Second Sex was created and the lesbian liberationist group Aleph was founded, which led to the hosting of the first lesbian feminist conference the following year in Beersheba.
 By the end of the 1970s, the movement was fracturing in Israel and Aleph disbanded in 1980.
+The feminist periodical Nogah began publication in 1980.